 You have three options for your BackDROP lump-sum payment.
 Before you make any decisions, we strongly recommend that you read the Special Tax Notice to ensure you understand the tax implications of your choice.
 We also encourage you to consult a tax professional.
 If you’d like to learn more about the tax advantages of rolling the lump sum over to a qualified employer plan, like MO Deferred Comp, read Thinking About the BackDROP?

-- Cash Option: This is either one lump-sum payment at retirement or three annual installments.
+- Cash Option: This is one lump-sum payment at retirement.
 From any amounts paid in cash, we will deduct 20% for federal income tax (as required by the IRS) and any Missouri state income tax withholding you choose.
 You will be responsible for any IRS early withdrawal penalties that may apply.

 - Rollover Option: We will send your tax-deferred distribution directly to a qualified employer plan.